victorliquiddata/noneca_com_v2/combined.md

         try:
             return self._req("GET", f"/sites/{site_id}/search", params=params)
         except Exception as e:
-            # If it fails with 403 or 401, fall back to “items by seller” if we can
+            # If it fails with 403 or 401, fall back to "items by seller" if we can
             msg = str(e).lower()
             if "403" in msg or "401" in msg:
                 # If caller already passed seller_id, just re‐raise (nothing else to try)
                 if seller_id:
                     raise

-                # Otherwise, fetch the user’s own ID and do /users/{id}/items/search
+                # Otherwise, fetch the user's own ID and do /users/{id}/items/search
-                user = self.get_user(token)  # returns JSON with “id” field
+                user = self.get_user(token)  # returns JSON with "id" field
                 fallback_seller = user["id"]
                 return self.get_items(token, fallback_seller, limit=limit)
             # For any other exception, re‐raise